NeuroTechX/moabb/README.md

 ## Contributors

-The MOABB is a community project, and we are always thankful for all the contributors!
+The MOABB is a community project, and we are always thankful to all the contributors!

 <div id="contributors-container"></div>